 Let us take the example of ABC Inc., whose current capital structure of $50 million is a mix of 50% equity capital and 50% debt.
 The cost of equity is 15%, and the after-tax cost of debt is 8%.
 The company intends to expand its current business, which needs to raise funds worth another $25 million.
 The company has decided to raise capital similar to the existing capital structure as it suits its risk appetite and business objectives.
 Determine the current average cost of capital and the marginal cost of capital of the new capital, assuming that the specific cost of capital didn’t change.

-The average cost of capital is calculated using the formula given below
+The formula to calculate average cost of capital is as below:

 - Average Cost of Capital = 50% * 15% + 50% * 8%

 The marginal cost of capital will precisely equal the average cost of capital since there were no changes in the proportion and specific cost of capital for the new funding.
 Therefore, it will be 11.5%.

 Let us take the above example and assume that the proportion of equity in the new funding is 75% while the specific cost of capital remains the same.
 Then, determine the marginal cost of capital in this revised case.